juseljuk/IBM-DBA-VA-BAW-RPA/2-Functions/README.md

 This code will use the authentication token from the previous action and call the BAW with the data we enter in the Watson Assistant chatbot.

-**(6)** Again, you only need to make a small change to this code.
+**(6)** Again, you only need to make two small changes to this code.

+- Replace `your_external_ip` with the value of your environment ip (DNS) given by your instructor / you got from Lab 0.
-- Replace `port=XXXXX` with the value of your environment port given by your instructor and note that your port number might be 4 or 5 numbers long.
+- Replace `your_external_port` with the value of your environment port given by your instructor / you got from Lab 0. **Note that your port number might be 4 or 5 numbers long!**.

 Now hit `Save`.